justinhartman/justinhartman.github.io/_posts/2007-06-11-what-to-do-with-1300-images.md

 So I did the next best thing and I signed up for <a href="http://www.flickr.com/photos/justinhartman/">Flickr Pro</a>.
 I've proven time and again that I am utterly useless at managing my photos so now I've taken the plunge and put my entire collection in the trust of someone else.

-In looking for some WordPress and Flickr integration I found this awesome plugin for WordPress called <a href="http://www.randombyte.net/blog/projects/falbum/">FAlbum</a> which not only integrates with Flickr but now also allows me to have a <a href="/photos/">Photo Gallery</a> on my site using the public images I have on Flickr.
+In looking for some WordPress and Flickr integration I found this awesome plugin for WordPress called <a href="http://www.randombyte.net/blog/projects/falbum/">FAlbum</a> which not only integrates with Flickr but now also allows me to have a Photo Gallery on my site using the public images I have on Flickr.

 Although this migration has been long and cumbersome I have to say I'm really pleased with the results.